ToofastTurnip/Wireshark-Lab/README.md

 <details>
 <summary>If you need help finding the packet, click here</summary>
 <br>
 You will need to enter `http` in the filter bar and open the first packet.
-Expand `Hypertext Transfer Protocol` and you should see the authorization in question on the fourth line.
+Expand `Hypertext Transfer Protocol` and you should see the authorization in question on the fourth line (8th line once you've expanded it).

 ![HttpGetFullScreenshot](/screenshots/httpGetFull.png?raw=true "There it is!")
 </details>